EddiePerochon/Heliconiini_Diversity/README.md

 for this research article:

 **Pérochon et al., 2025 - Müllerian mimicry in Neotropical butterflies:
-One mimicry ring to bring them all, and in the jungle bind them. in prep.**
+One mimicry ring to bring them all and in the jungle bind them. in prep.**

 Müllerian mimicry is a remarkable example of convergent evolution driven